-Heart disease occurs when the arteries and blood vessels that lead to the heart are impaired or blocked.
-This prevents essential nutrients—especially oxygen—from reaching your heart.
-These blockages can be caused by a variety of medical conditions and lifestyle choices, including:
+Heart disease occurs when plaque develops in the arteries and blood vessels that lead to the heart.
+This blocks important nutrients and oxygen from reaching your heart.

 - insulin resistance or diabetes

 - family history of heart disease

 - eating an unhealthy diet

 Though genetic factors can increase your risk of developing heart disease, unhealthy lifestyle choices play a big role.